 Legislators Return for Special Session on Lawsuits

-OKLAHOMA CITY (AP) — The Oklahoma Legislature is meeting for a special session to address changes to the way civil lawsuits are handled in the state.
+OKLAHOMA CITY (AP) — The Oklahoma Legislature is convening for a special session to address changes to the way civil lawsuits are handled in Oklahoma.

-The House and Senate convened shortly after 1 p.m.
+The House and Senate are scheduled to meet at 1 p.m.
 Tuesday for the first special session since 2006.
 It is the first time Republican Gov. Mary Fallin has called a special session.

 Republican leaders in the House and Senate say they will need at least five days to pass bills through both chambers.